kschmidt-at-dbfz/ewc-onto/README.md

 ## See also
 - [An ontology to identify biogenic wastes and residues from bioeconomy](https://doi.org/10.37307/j.1863-9763.2025.06.03), published June 11 2025, publication language German
+- [An Ontology Classifying Residues from the Bioeconomy](https://ceur-ws.org/Vol-3967/PD_paper_178.pdf), published May 24 2025, publication language English